 Ancillary activities

-Most of my research focuses on the creation of values for the complete construction ecosystem by explicating the tensions and dilemmas between fragmentation and integration, formal and informal rules, legal and social systems.
+Most of my research focuses on the creation of values for the infrastructure ecosystem actors by explicating the tensions and dilemmas between public and private values, fragmentation and integration, formal and informal rules in different institutional systems.
 I find it particularly important to exploit the exploration phase and explore the exploitation phase in collaborative construction processes.

-Most of my research is related to: procurement and contracting of civil infrastructure, project organising and construction management, strategic asset management processes, collaboration between public and private partners in the construction industry, developing innovation and governing business ecosystems, and business model design.
+Most of my research is related to: collaboration between public and private partners in the construction industry, project and programme organising, infrastructure construction management, strategic asset management processes, developing innovation and governing business ecosystems, procurement and contracting and business model design.

 I have a co-creative, design oriented and qualitative multidisciplinary research approach which leads to interesting and innovative results that bridge the gap between theory and practice.
 Most of my research data is collected through interviews, (participant) observation, workshops, serious gaming, or surveys, often in engaged scholarship with practitioners.